Wendy L. Helgemo

 ASSOCIATIONS AND HONORS

-Minnesota State Bar Association, Wisconsin State Bar Association; St. Olaf College’s Distinguished Alumni Award 2018, St. Olaf College Commencement Speaker 2019
+Minnesota State Bar Association, Minnesota American Indian Bar Association, Wisconsin State Bar Association; St. Olaf College’s Distinguished Alumni Award 2018, St. Olaf College Commencement Speaker 2019

 Ms. Helgemo has dedicated her career to serving American Indians, Alaska Natives and Native Hawaiians in the public, non-profit and tribal sectors and protecting tribal sovereignty.
 She has more than 20 years of experience in federal Indian law and policy and working with tribal governments.